hrbrmstr/mhn/README.md

 mhn is an R package to interface with the MHN API and (eventually) provide tools to analyze and visualize MHN data.

-The API wrapper functions in this package all rely on a MHN server API key residing in the environment variable `MHN_API_KEI` or being passed in as a parameter.
+The API wrapper functions in this package all rely on a MHN server API key residing in the environment variable `MHN_API_KEY` or being passed in as a parameter.
 The former is useful in simple deplpoyments where there is only one MHN server.
 In such cases, the easiest way to accomplish this is to set it in the `.Renviron` file in your home directory.

 This package pairs nicely with: - [iptools](https://github.com/hrbrmstr/iptools) - [urltools](https://github.com/Ironholds/urltools) - [cymruservices](https://github.com/hrbrmstr/cymruservices) - [shodan](https://github.com/hrbrmstr/shodan) - [rgeolocate](https://github.com/Ironholds/rgeolocate) - [whoisxmlapi](https://github.com/hrbrmstr/whoisxmlapi) - [domaintools](https://github.com/hrbrmstr/domaintools) - [whoapi](https://github.com/Ironholds/whoapi)